Renaissance in Albania: Gjon Buzuku

 Gjon Buzuku (1499–1577) was an Albanian priest and author known for his attempts at conserving the Albanian language.
-His books focused on Catholicism, and he is believed by scholars to have worked for a short amount of time as a priest in the church of Venice.
-Gjon Buzuku wrote the first Albanian book, in the Gheg dialect, titled Meshari, in 1555.
+His famous "Meshari", is one of the most crucial books in the history of the Albanian language.
+Buzuku is believed by scholars to have worked for a short amount of time as a priest in the church of Venice.
 Little is known about his personal life or family, as both the front and back pages of his book which could have held information about himself are lost.
-The only known family member of his is his father, Bdek (Benedict) Buzuku.
+His only known family member is his father, Bdek (Benedict) Buzuku.

 Pjetër Budi

-Sketch of Pjetër Budi from his book "Pasqyra e të rrëfyemit".
+Sketch of Pjetër Budi from his book Speculum confessionis.

 Pjetër Budi (1566–1622) was an Albanian bishop, writer, and poet born in Gur i Bardhë.
 He would become a famous poet, writing 3,300 lines of poetry.
 Budi completed his studies at the Illyrian College of Loreto for priesthood.
 In 1599 he was appointed Vicar general of the Catholic church in Serbia, a position which he would hold for seventeen years, before leaving to become the bishop of the Diocese of Sapë.
 He is known for publishing the "Christian Doctrine" (Doktrina e Kërshtenë), one of the earliest Albanian books.
 It was published in Rome in 1618.
 Pjetër Budi died in December 1622 while crossing the Drin river.